-Modern marriage gets the rotten-tomatoes treatment in this broody comedy-drama about two couples reckoning with the compromises life demands, and the disappointments it brings, as youth gives way to the practical problems of middle age.
-Feels like a formulaic retread of Donald Margulies’ superior “Dinner With Friends.”
+Modern marriage gets the rotten-tomatoes treatment — yet again — in this broody comedy-drama about two couples reckoning with the compromises life demands, and the disappointments it brings, as youthful ideals give way to the practical problems of encroaching middle age.
+Christopher Ashley’s crisp production provides a shiny frame for Joe Hortua’s play, and the cast is attractive and appealing, but the writing runs along familiar grooves.
+In structure, style and substance, “Between Us” feels like a formulaic retread of Donald Margulies’ superior “Dinner With Friends.”